PraxisOG/Nova/README.md

 ## Overview 💡

 NOVA is a self-evolving, general-purpose AI agent designed to expand its own capabilities through autonomous code generation and problem solving.
-It's built on the principle of continuous learning and adaptation, striving to become a more versatile and intelligent assistant through tool use and adaptabliity.
-Think of it as an early take on emergent intelligence using LLMs.

-This project explores the fascinating intersection of Large Language Models (LLMs), self-modification, and autonomous agency.
-NOVA isn’t just *running* code; it's *writing* its own to overcome challenges and unlock new functionalities.

 **Key Features:**